BleuLlama/LL530/Firmware/README.md

 ## LL530_Keyboard_AB_v1

 This is the primary development directory.
 It contains the most recent Keyboard + Port A + Port B interface.
-It uses the ACLI directory's content to build in a terminal window.
+It uses the /Tools/ACLI directory's content to build in a terminal window.
 See above for build information

-## ACLI

-This directory contains support files for building Arduino firmware packages using the arduino-cli application.
-It adds some helpful makefile targets, and requires python 2.7+, as well as bash for the secondary tools.
-To connect to the device via serial console, you will also need to install 'screen'.

 ## LL530_Keyboard